benjaminfoo/Architect/readme.md

 Note: As always, make a backup of your saved games before doing anything else.

 If you're having fun using this mod, maybe you're interested in buying me a coffee :)
-- thanks to Warhorse Studios for creating this fine game
+Thanks to  [Warhorse Studios](https://warhorsestudios.cz) for creating this gem.

 ## Installation